UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-We have a fair number of records with empty abstracts.
-When an abstract is an empty node, don't map it.
+We have a fair number of records with empty :code:`abstract`s.
+When an :code:`abstract` is an empty node, don't map it.

 Justification
 ^^^^^^^^^^^^^

 The value of the text node has no semantic meaning or value.

-Xpaths
+XPaths
 ^^^^^^

 :code:`abstract[string()=""]`